Education & Early Career

 Professor Abrams’ coaching stressed citizenship education.
 As the players improved their athletic skills each year, his teams also conducted community service projects that won national, state, and local recognition.
 A local newspaper called one of his teams “a philanthropic organization on skates.”

-Professor Abrams serves on the Team of Experts of MomsTEAM, a leading resource for youth sports parents about safety, nutrition, sportsmanship and coaching.
-He also serves on the board of directors of the MomTEAM Institute, a leading health and safety advocate.
+Professor Abrams serves on the Team of Experts of MomsTEAM, a leading resource for youth sports parents about safety, nutrition, sportsmanship, and coaching.